Whybecause/slack-clone/README.md

   bunx convex env set AUTH_GOOGLE_SECRET <secret>

 # production
-Managed on verb
+Managed on vercel
-need to configure providers again with other config for production: use the domain name
+need to configure providers again with specific config for production

 if trouble connecting convex to live domain, try to add env variable in vercel: NEXT_PUBLIC_CONVEX_URL